 Other Tunisian antiques include coins, silver necklaces, wooden trunks used for storage, blanz (large iron keys), ambala (candleholders), vases, mosaics, paintings, and more.

 African Decorations and Ornaments

-There are also an assortment of decorations and ornaments collected from sub-Saharan Africa.
+There is also an assortment of decorations and ornaments collected from sub-Saharan Africa.